bobaseb/energetically-coherent-computation/index.md

 - determining range and precision of possible states
 - direct instantiation of rich alphabets
 - molecular foundation for conscious processing

+Transformer models
+- capabilities of
+- consciousness limitations
+- pattern recognition in

 Transnational consciousness
 - cultural integration in